 With employees no longer in a safe office environment they become more vulnerable to cyber-attacks.
 This is a huge challenge for IT managers.
 When security isn’t baked into your remote access setup, it can place your team at risk.

-How Windows Virtual Desktop is Changing the Role of IT Manager
+How Windows Virtual Desktop is Revolutionising the Workplace

 Windows Virtual Desktop (WVD) is a single solution that delivers all your applications and all your data, centrally through the cloud.
 It allows you to virtualise business applications to provide remote workers secure access.
 Users get the same Windows 10 experience regardless of where they are.